 With its vibrant palette and careful arrangement of figures around a central action, this painting is representative of the Northern Mannerist style, which flourished in the Netherlands during the sixteenth and the early seventeenth centuries.
 Such works aimed to delight the viewer with their mastery of the human figure and the exploitation of its dynamic potential.
 Bloemaert’s later paintings, like this one, show a relaxation of the highly exaggerated poses and gestures that were typical of this style.

-Mannerist compositions frequently make learned reference to uncommon themes.
-The victorious general in this coronation scene may be David receiving the spoils of war after the Jewish defeat of the Ammonites at Rabbah.
+Mannerist compositions frequently made reference to uncommon subjects.
+The victorious general in this coronation scene may be David, shown receiving the spoils of war after Israel’s defeat of the Ammonites at Rabbah.

 Provenance research is on-going at the Indianapolis Museum of Art at Newfields.
 Please contact Annette Schlagenhauff, Curator of European Art, at email@example.com if you have questions, or if you have additional information to share with us.